 When it comes to zen places in nature, the National Trust has a lot to offer.
 Leigh Woods is a perfect walking spot and offers great views over the Clifton Suspension Bridge right here in Bristol!

 Personally, I’d say come here with your dog, take a long walk and ensure you wind up at the bridge viewing platform.
 Now that’s a perfect Sunday in my books!
+And if you’re visiting in April or May, lookout for the masses of bluebells you’ll also find here.

 5. Lundy Island, Devon